pravega/bookkeeper-operator/doc/bookkeeper-options.md

 "-XX:NumberOfGCLogFiles=5",
 "-XX:GCLogFileSize=64m",
 ```
-however, if BookKeeper version is greater or equal to 0.9.0, the following option is added as the default gcLoggingOpts instead:
+however, if the BookKeeper version uses Java 9 or higher, the following option should be provided to the gcLoggingOpts instead:
 ```
 "-Xlog:gc*,safepoint::time,level,tags:filecount=5,filesize=64m"
 ```